-If you are having idli or dosa then a chutney or dip made with fresh coconut is kind of must with these snacks.
-I served this chutney with Besan Chilla made from gram flour, onions and spices.
+If you are having idli or dosa, then a chutney or dip made with fresh coconut is kind of must, particularly with these snacks.
+So, the Green Coconut Chutney is a good option.
+At times, I also serve this chutney with Besan Chilla made from gram flour (besan), onions and spices.

-This Green Coconut Chutney has a raw herby taste of fresh cilantro paired with the lovely flavor of coconut.
-So, if you don’t like the raw taste of cilantro then you can sauté the cilantro in little oil and add them, while grinding or blending the remaining chutney ingredients.
+However, if you don’t like the raw taste of coriander, then you can sauté the cilantro in little oil and add while grinding or blending the remaining chutney ingredients.

-This recipe was adapted from a cookbook and it turned out well.
-I modified the quantities a lot and the method of preparation to suit our taste.
+This recipe of Green Coriander Chutney was adapted from a cookbook and it has always turned out well.
+I have modified the quantities a lot and the method of preparation to suit the taste of my family members and me.

 How to make Green Coconut Chutney

-1. Firstly rinse some coriander leaves (cilantro) in the water a couple of times and drain the water well.
-Use the cilantro stems if they are tender.
+1. Firstly, rinse some coriander leaves (cilantro) in water a couple of times and drain the water very well.
+Use the stems, if they are tender.

-3. In a blender jar, add 1 cup tightly packed coriander leaves and 1 cup grated coconut (fresh or frozen).
+3. In a blender jar, add 1 cup of the tightly packed coriander leaves and 1 cup grated coconut (fresh or frozen).

-4. Next add 2 tablespoons of roasted chana dal, 1 inch chopped ginger and 1 chopped green chili.
+4. Next, add 2 tablespoons roasted chana dal, 1 inch chopped ginger and 1 chopped green chili (about 1 teaspoon, chopped).

-5. Also add ½ teaspoon lemon juice, 1 teaspoon sugar and salt as required.
+5. Add ½ teaspoon lemon juice, 1 teaspoon sugar and salt as required.

-7. Grind all the ingredients in the blender, to a fine consistency.
+7. Grind all the ingredients in the blender, to a fine chutney.
 Ensure there are no chunks of any ingredients in the chutney.

-You can make a thick chutney or with a medium-consistency adding water as required.
+You can make a thick chutney or a medium-consistency one, adding water as required.
 But do not make it thin as the taste and flavor gets diluted.

-8. Remove the chutney in a heatproof bowl like a steel or a pyrex bowl.
-Taste the Cilantro Coconut Chutney and add more salt, sugar or lemon juice if required.
+8. Remove the chutney in a heatproof bowl like a steel or a Pyrex bowl.
+Taste the chutney and add more salt, sugar or lemon juice, if required.
 Stir and mix well.

 9. Measure and keep all the ingredients ready for making tempering.